systemjs/systemjs/README.md

 SystemJS
 ===========

-Legacy module loading support for the new ES6 System browser loader, which will be natively provided in browsers.
+Extensions for the new ES6 System browser loader, which will be natively provided in browsers.

-A small (10KB minfied) extension supporting AMD, CommonJS and global script loading, aiming to ease the transition to ES6.
+A small (15KB minfied) collection of extensions to the System loader, for supporting AMD, CommonJS and global script loading, aiming to ease the transition to ES6.

-* Dynamically load ES6 modules, AMD, CommonJS and global scripts detecting the format automatically, or with format hints.
+Extensions are self-contained additions to the `System` global, which can be applied individually or all together.

-* Map configuration for pre-normalization rules.
+* **Formats:** Dynamically load AMD, CommonJS and global scripts (as well as ES6 modules) detecting the format automatically, or with format hints.
-* A plugin system for custom loading rules.
+* **Map:** Map configuration.
-* Custom format rules for supporting additional module formats.
+* **Plugins:** A dynamic plugin system for modular loading rules.

-Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (17KB minified) for a combined footprint of 28KB.
+Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (17KB minified) for a combined footprint of 32KB.

 Runs in the browser and NodeJS.